-We are a group of eye floater sufferers from around the world, united in finding a safe and effective cure for this disease.
+We are a group of eye floater patients from around the world, united in finding a safe and effective cure for this disease.

 We are supported by Dr. J. Sebag, a leading authority on vitreous research.